Ask questions about this school. Answers use aggregated data and are subject to error.

 How did you prepare for the interview?

-Applicants commonly prepared for the interview by researching extensively through sources like the AUC website, webinars, online forums, and talking to current or former students for insights.
-They also emphasized the importance of reviewing their application thoroughly to be well-prepared.
+Applicants commonly prepared for the interview by utilizing resources such as AUC's official website, webinars, online forums, and speaking to current or former students for insights and advice.
+They also engaged in thorough research by reading blogs, educational websites, and reviewing their own application materials to ensure they were well-informed and ready to discuss their qualifications.

 Reading SDN, AUCMED.edu, talking to a close friend that is a second term student and reading several blogs from current and former AUC students.

-Applicants were positively impressed by the rigorous and detailed interview process at AUC, contrary to their initial expectations.
-Additionally, the friendliness of the staff and the beautiful, beach-adjacent campus were highlighted as positive aspects by multiple applicants.
+Applicants were positively impressed by the rigorous and detailed interview process at AUC, despite initial skepticism about it being a for-profit school.
+Additionally, the friendliness of the staff and the beautiful, beachside campus were highlighted as standout features that left a positive impression.

 I had heard a lot of negative info about AUC being a for-profit school so I didn't expect a serious interview.
 I was surprised in that the interview was rigorous, in depth, and quiet detailed.